St Senan's GAA (Limerick): History

 Gaelic games have been played in the parish since the late 1880s.
-The Smith O'Briens team from Foynes were the first organised team and had great success.
-In 1916 they beat Templeglantine 1-16 to 1-9 in the West final.
+The Smith O'Briens team from Foynes were the first organised team and, in 1916, they beat Templeglantine 1-16 to 1-9 in the West final.
 The following year they went one better and won the only County Senior Football Championship title that ever came to the parish.
 They defeated the Commercials 1-5 to 0-4 at the Market's Field and were captained by John O'Connor.

 During this era hurling was to the fore in the Robertstown and Barrigone areas of the parish.
 A team called the Liberators won numerous tournaments in the surrounding area.
 Shanagolden also had a football team called the Shanid Abú's in this era.
 Records don't give a lot about the period 1910 to 1924.
 In 1925 Foynes beat Glin 0-9 to 1-4 in the West Junior final and in 1930 Shanagolden won the same competition when they beat Abbeyfeale 1-3 to 0-4.
 In 1932, Shanagolden lost a final to Ballysteen but beat Foynes in a parish derby a year later by 1-5 to 1-4.
 This remains the only final contested by two teams from the parish.
 Foynes reached the County Senior Football final in 1936 but were beaten by the four in a row winning Ahane team of the era.

 After Foynes's defeat to Mountcollins in the 1939 West junior final, a lean period hit the parish with no success coming from either Foynes or Shanagolden.
 The two clubs decided to merge in 1947 and the present-day club of St. Senan's was formed.
-The first chairman was John 'Cinders' Mulvihill, the first secretary John 'The Boxer' Kenneally and the first treasurer Jimmy Finucane.
-The newly founded club had great success winning four West Under 16 Championships in a row from 1950–53 and a County Minor Football Championship in 1954 captained by Dónal Mullane.
+The newly founded club won four West Under 16 Championships in a row from 1950–53 and a County Minor Football Championship in 1954.